 Sticky" refers to an element that is still visible when you actually scroll past it.
 You know this from some advertisements, for example, or from menus on websites.
 If your users scrolls down, the menu remains visible at the top of the screen.
 Depending on the purpose of the application, this can make sense to save your users from scrolling up if your menu plays a central role in the use of your site .

 You can implement such a "sticky menu" with many modern themes or even with a page builder.
 If this is not possible, you will find a solution at plugin StickyMenu.
 This allows you to pin your menu bar (and various other elements if you wish) and make it sticky.

 However, you should make sure that such a menu really makes sense for you.
 After all, you want to leave your users as much space on their screen for your content or products as possible.
-A menu bar can take up 80-150 pixels of the screen and can therefore quickly become annoying.
+A menu bar takes up 80-150 pixels of the screen and can therefore be annoying.

 The plugin is easy to use and runs on 100,000 WordPress installations.
 According to the 450 positive reviews, it works very well overall.